jonaskay/flashover-middleman/source/2018-11-11-skip-mockups-when-building-skateboards.html.markdown

 \*\*\*

-This post is mainly inspired by a discussion between Ben Orenstein and Adam Wathan on Full Stack Radio (link to the episode).
+This post is mainly inspired by a discussion between Ben Orenstein and Adam Wathan on [Full Stack Radio](http://www.fullstackradio.com/101).